capj05/PythonArchTesting/docs/dependency-management.md

 # Dependency Management

-This project uses two plain requirements files:
+This project uses package installation for normal CLI usage and keeps two plain requirements files for dependency management:

 - `requirements.txt` for runtime dependencies
 - `requirements-dev.txt` for optional development, test, and documentation dependencies